Title 105 | Chapter 001 | Regulation 160REG

 Compensation and service shall be included in the member's final compensation as established in this subsection.(a)

-The member's sick leave credit expressed in months and the compensation for those months shall be included in the fiscal year with the highest average monthly salary used in their final compensation until the service credit in the fiscal year has reached twelve (12) months.(b)
+The member's sick leave credit expressed in months and the compensation for those months shall be included in the fiscal year with the highest average monthly salary used in his or her final compensation until the service credit in the fiscal year has reached twelve (12) months.(b)

-When service credit in the fiscal year with the highest average monthly salary has reached twelve (12) months, the remaining months of service and compensation shall be included in the fiscal year with the lowest average monthly salary used in their final compensation until service credit in the fiscal year has reached twelve (12) months.(c)
+When service credit in the fiscal year with the highest average monthly salary has reached twelve (12) months, the remaining months of service and compensation shall be included in the fiscal year with the lowest average monthly salary used in his or her final compensation until service credit in the fiscal year has reached twelve (12) months.(c)

 An employee who has service credit in the Kentucky Employees Retirement System as hazardous and nonhazardous, or who has service credit in both the Kentucky Employees Retirement System and the State Police Retirement System, shall have accrued sick leave prorated between the systems and between the hazardous and nonhazardous accounts based on the ratio of service in each account, including purchased service, and to the total service credit.Section 6.